IamDan77/Automate-Pulse-Pro-for-Home-Assistant/README.md

 # Automate-Pulse-Pro-for-Home-Assistant
 Add blinds that connect to the Automate Pulse Pro

+Make sure to add your blinds to the Automate app first.
+If you need to add another blind simply add it to your app and reload the integration.

 Add the IP adddress of your Pulse Pro and add 1487 as the PORT number